 Madonna University offers tuition discounts to qualified students.
 A student may claim only one applicable discount in a given term.
-The discount to be applied (as: Alumni discount, Senior Citizen discount, Travel Abroad discount, community college agreement discounts, etc.) will be the one which provides the "optimal" reduction in tuition for the student.
+The discount to be applied (such as Alumni discount, Senior Citizen discount, etc.) will be the one which provides the "optimal" reduction in tuition for the student.